MicrosoftDocs/PowerShell-Docs/wmf/5.1/DSC-improvements.md

    }

    RegistrationMetaConfig
-   slcm -Path .\RegistrationMetaConfig -Verbose
+   Set-DscLocalConfigurationManager -Path .\RegistrationMetaConfig -Verbose
  ```

 # Using PsDscRunAsCredential with DSC composite resources

 We have added support for using [*PsDscRunAsCredential*](https://msdn.microsoft.com/cs-cz/powershell/dsc/runasuser) with DSC [Composite](https://msdn.microsoft.com/en-us/powershell/dsc/authoringresourcecomposite) resources.

-Users can now specify a value for PsDscRunAsCredential when using composite resources inside configurations.
+You can now specify a value for PsDscRunAsCredential when using composite resources inside configurations.
 When specified, all resources run inside a composite resource as a RunAs user.
 If a composite resource calls another composite resource, all of its resources are also executed as RunAs user.
 RunAs credentials are propagated to any level of the composite resource hierarchy.
-If any resource inside a composite resource specifies its own value for PsDscRunAsCredential, a merge error will result during configuration compilation.
+If any resource inside a composite resource specifies its own value for PsDscRunAsCredential, a merge error results during configuration compilation.

 This example shows usage with [WindowsFeatureSet](https://msdn.microsoft.com/en-us/powershell/wmf/dsc_newresources) composite resource included in PSDesiredStateConfiguration module.